citruspi/Spotify-Notifications/readme.md

 ## Spotify Notifications

-_The project is currently being rewritten from scratch in Swift.
+_Note: The project is currently being rewritten from scratch in Swift.
 Development is taking place on the `master` branch.
-To build the 0.5.0 (Objective-C) release, checkout the `0.5.0` branch.` The rewrite is not feature complete.`
+To build the 0.5.0 (Objective-C) release, checkout the `0.5.0` branch._

 #### 0.5.0 Feature Parity